-Nations with this kind of disparity in living conditions often see higher rates of crime, and Panama is no different, with the homicide rate rising to 800 per 100,000 people in 2009.
+Though relatively safe, and certainly beautiful, if you are traveling to Panama then you must take certain basic precautions to maintain your health and safety during your trip.
+You will enjoy Panama's friendly and diverse people and culture, but socioeconomic issues will require you to keep your wits about you.
+Nations with a significant disparity in living conditions often see higher rates of crime, and Panama is no different, with the homicide rate rising to 800 per 100,000 people in 2009.
 Less violent crimes like theft are currently at a rate of 7.2 per 100,000 people.
-Efforts have been made to curb these issues, and have succeeded somewhat – the homicide rate has steadily declined since 2010.
+Efforts have been made to curb these issues, and have succeeded somewhat — the homicide rate has steadily declined since 2010.
 Other types of crime occur mainly in provinces with large cities such as Panama City, Colón, and Chiriquí.

 Long-process kidnappings, in which the criminals try to gain ransom money through the victim’s relatives, are decreasing, but “express kidnappings” are on the rise.
 Express kidnappings involve criminals temporarily abducting a victim, and releasing them once they’ve forced them to hand over valuables.
 In these types of kidnappings, the robber may also drive the victim to an ATM machine and force them to withdraw cash.
 These types of crimes are estimated to go 90 percent unreported in Panama, due to fear of retaliation.